French TV Sees Big Gains But Future May Be Shaped by Streamers

 But when it comes to big international shoots, “it’s getting complicated and it’s a bit of a handicap,” admits Breton.

-Thomas Anargyros, the head of Mediawan Studio, says the company is focusing on French productions during the health crisis.
+Thomas Anargyros, the head of Mediawan Studio which regroups the company’s French TV drama companies, says the division was focusing on French productions during the health crisis.
 “Aside from one, ‘Les Rivières Pourpres’ all our shoots right now are French series, because it’s very difficult to film abroad, even in Europe, due to the lack of an indemnity fund like in France,” says Anargyros, who also presides the local TV producers guild.

 For Anargyros, “independent producers whose business revolves essentially around international co-productions of drama and documentaries will see their annual revenues on a steep decline in 2020 because in many cases they won’t be able to deliver all their programs on time by the end of the year.”